asteroid-lang/asteroid/Asteroid User Guide.md

 2
 $
 ```
+> lhh:  We have a cloud based virtual machine that is completely set up with an Asteroid environment and can be accessed: Try Asteroid online without anything to install at [Repl.it](https://repl.it/@lutzhamel/asteroid#README.md)

 ## The Basics

+> lhh some of this content seems out of sequence: first we talk about types and hierarchies, then we talk about more types and more hierarchies....Is this confusing?
+Should that need to be cleaned up?
+Are there other basics that need to be added?

 As with most languages we are familiar with Asteroid has **variables** (alpha-numeric symbols starting with an alpha character) and **constants**.
 Constants are available for all the **primitive data types**: